coderhare/missing-semester-2020exersices/Lecture4/Lecture4-answer.md

 **3. To do in-place substitution it is quite tempting to do something like `sed s/REGEX/SUBSTITUTION/ input.txt > input.txt`.
 However this is a bad idea, why?
 Is this particular to `sed`?
 Use `man sed` to find out how to accomplish this.**

-**4.Find your average, median, and max system boot time over the last ten boots.
-Use `journalctl` on Linux and `log show` on macOS, and look for log timestamps near the beginning and end of each boot. **
+**4. Find your average, median, and max system boot time over the last ten boots.
+Use `journalctl` on Linux and `log show` on macOS, and look for log timestamps near the beginning and end of each boot.**

 `on macos`